 “It was worth a shot.”
 Hilton grimaced, running his finger around the grooves of his camera.
 “Just caught an encounter between peacekeepers, the military police, and members of the Augen actually.
 Quite the scoop.”

 Claire blinked.
 “One of the peacekeepers wouldn’t happen to be a woman with black hair tied in a ponytail, would she?
 Looks sort of tired all the time?”

 Hilton nodded.
 “Well, yes.
 Her, a blonde with glasses, and a man with a mole beneath his eye.
 Why?”

 “It’s… nothing.”
 Claire waved a hand and offered a smile.
 “Anyway, how’s your better half’s search going?
 The Cancerian duchess, right?”

 “Still searching,” Hilton replied before his eyes narrowed to slits.
 “Why?
 Do you know something?”

 Claire shrugged before his smile thinned.
-“While it’s really good to see you again, the real reason I’m here is to tell you that Sigurd was caught by Cvetka.”
+“While it’s really good to see you again, the real reason I’m here is to tell you that Sigrid was caught by Cvetka.”

-“You know Sigurd.
+“You know Sigrid.
 She can find her way out of anything.”
-His smile dipped.
+Claire’s smile dipped.
 “You should leave this country while you can.
 Something is happening here—”